cainaioWang/hiveudf/README.md

 A list of user defined functions are collected here for Hive and Spark SQL.

+Note:
+* UDAF class is deprecated will move to generic interface.

 ## For Development:

 1. Build the JAR: